Updated: Feb 15

-When I was a child, my mother took me to the local library, where I checked out up to four books at a time.
-As an elder, I continue to appreciate the ever expanding library services.
-Libraries are offering more and more services to pre-schooler through elders.
+When I wa elementary school age on the East Coast, my mother took me weekly to the local library, where I checked out up to four books at a time.
+As an elder, in California, I continue to appreciate the ever-expanding library services for pre-schoolers through elders.

-The assisted living communities where I worked were fortunate to have an ongoing relationship with their local library.
-Following are a few of the services the libraries provided:
+The assisted living communities where I worked had an ongoing relationship with their local library.
+Following are a few of the services the libraries provided to the elder communities:

-Librarian monthly visit and presentation at the community
+Librarian monthly on-site presentation to the assisted living community

 Books freely donated to the community